-- 76. (1) There is established the Independent Electoral and Boundaries Commission. - (2) A person is not eligible for appointment as a member of the Independent Electoral and Boundaries Commission if the person- - (a) has, at any time within the preceding five years, held office, or stood for election as- - (i) a member of Parliament or of a county assembly; or - (ii) a member of the governing body of a political party; - (b) holds or is acting in any State or public office, or in the disciplined forces. - (3) The Commission is responsible for the conduct and supervision of elections and referenda and in particular for- - (a) the continuous registration of voters; - (b) the regular revision of the voters roll; - (c) the delimitation of constituencies and wards; - (d) the regulation of the process by which parties nominate candidates for elections; - (f) the registration of candidates for election; - (g) voter education; - (h) the facilitation of the observation, monitoring and evaluation of elections; - (j) subject to legislation and to the approval by Parliament, the development of a code of conduct for candidates and parties contesting elections.
+- 10676.
+(1) There is established the Independent Electoral and Boundaries Commission. - (2) A person is not eligible for appointment as a member of the Independent Electoral and Boundaries Commission if the person-has, at any time within the preceding ten years, held office, or stood for election as- - (a) has, at any time within the preceding five years, held office, or stood for election as- - (i) a member of Parliament or of a county assembly; or - (ii) a member of the governing body of a political party: - (b) holds or is acting in any State or public office, or in the disciplined forces. - (3) The Commission is responsible for the conduct and supervision of elections and referenda and in particular for- - (a) the continuous registration of citizens as voters; - (b) the regular revision of the voters roll; - (c) the delimitation of constituencies and wards; - (d) the regulation of the process by which parties nominate candidates for elections; - (e) the settlement of electoral disputes including disputes relating to or arising from nominations but excluding election petitions and disputes subsequent to the declaration of election results; - (f) the registration of candidates for election; - (g) voter education; - (h) the facilitation of the observation, monitoring and evaluation of elections;

-- (4) The Commission is responsible for conducting and supervising elections to any elective body or office established by this Constitution and any other elections as may be prescribed by an Act of Parliament. - (5) The Commission shall exercise its powers and perform its functions in accordance with this Constitution and Parliament may make legislation for the orderly and effective conduct of the operations and business of the Commission and for the powers of the Commission to appoint staff and establish committees and regulate their procedure.
+- (i) subject to legislation and to the regulation of the amount of money that may be spentapproval by or on behalf of a candidate or party in respect of any election; - (j)Parliament, the development of a code of conduct for candidates and parties contesting elections; and. - (k) monitoring compliance with the requirements contemplated under Article 98(1)(b) relating to nomination of candidates by parties. - (4) The Commission is responsible for conducting orand supervising elections to any elective body or office established by this Constitution and suchany other elections as may be prescribed by an Act of Parliament. - (5) The Commission shall exercise its powers and perform its functions in accordance with this Constitution and national legislation Parliament may make legislation for the orderly and effective conduct of the operations and business of the Commission and for the powers of the Commission to appoint staff and establish committees and regulate their procedure.